 12. Get guidebooks.
 Guidebooks usually include maps, key words or phrases and provide enough detail on key sites that you won’t need to purchase guides at the venue.
 Download guidebooks and apps before you travel to avoid data charges on your trip.

 13. Research events going on while you’re there.
 This will help you make sure that you’re not missing out on fun experiences and that you won’t be surprised by crowds or closures.
 Also, be sure to research a few national dishes.
 You don’t want to leave the country without experiencing its specialties!

 14. Bring a charger adapter.
-Countries have different size plugs and voltage, so if you want to use your iPod, make sure you can charge it.
+Countries have different size plugs and voltage, so if you want to use your smartphone for travel or tablet, make sure you can charge it.

 15. Check the voltage of your electronics.
 From my own experience I know that nothing is worse than having an adapter and still not being able to use a blow-dryer or a straightener because the voltage isn’t high enough for that country.

 16. Activate your phone’s global capabilities.
 There’s usually a charge we doing this, but it is much less than the roaming charges you’ll get if you don’t.

 17. Download the Travelzoo app.
 The Travelzoo app can help you find great deals in a variety of countries, and has options from local deals to transportation options.